Google to remove accounts that have been inactive for at least two years - ExBulletin

 Google to remove accounts that have been inactive for at least two years

+If you haven’t logged in to your Google account for a long time, it’s better to use it or lose it.
+Google announced Tuesday that it will begin removing accounts that have been inactive for at least two years.
+According to the company, the purpose of this measure is to: Prevent security risks.
+Video above: Ads appear in the middle of Gmail’s inbox The updated policy will take effect immediately, but Google says he won’t start removing accounts until December.
+The company will send multiple warning notifications to users and will gradually implement the removal of inactive accounts, Google said.
+Accounts that are considered first and foremost are those that the user never accessed again after they were created.
+Also, this policy only affects personal accounts and does not affect organizations such as schools or businesses.
+Google said it made the decision based on internal research that older accounts are more likely to rely on recycled passwords and less likely to employ modern security measures such as: Two-step verification makes you much more vulnerable to problems like phishing, hacking, and spam.
+The decision to delete the account is a step further than our previous policy.
+In 2020, Google announced that users would have content removed from services they stopped using, but the accounts themselves would not be deleted.
+To save your account, simply log into your Google account or any other Google account.
+You can also use services, read emails, watch videos, perform single searches, and perform other activities.

-New York (CNN) — If you haven’t logged into your Google account for a long time, we recommend using it or losing it.
+If you haven’t logged into your Google account for a long time, you’d better use it or lose it.

 Google announced on Tuesday that it will begin removing accounts that have not been used for at least two years, which the company claims is to prevent security risks.